Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-In \cite{m57,m56}, the problem is modelled using a knapsack constraint.
-An efficient streaming algorithm is proposed in \cite{m57}.
-For this purpose, a centrality measure is defined to determine the influence of each node based on the action log of its direct and indirect neighbours.
-Seed set selection is an iterative process.
-In each iteration, the node with the greatest marginal influence is added to the seed set if it satisfies a particular cost based criterion.
-The aim in \cite{m56} is to select different seed sets to propagate multiple messages about multiple items.
+In~\cite{m58}, the problem is defined under the linear threshold model.
+This model is used to determine a surrounding set for each node which contains the nodes with the least cost to activate the node.
+This set is used to determine the influence to cost ratio of the node; then, a set of influential nodes is identified based on this ratio.
+In~\cite{m57,m56}, the problem is solved using knapsack constraints.
+In~\cite{m57}, the authors apply the history of the relationship of each user with its direct and indirect neighbours to determine the influence of the user.
+Seed set selection is described as an iterative process; in each iteration, the node with the greatest influence is added to the seed set if it satisfies a particular cost based criterion.
+The problem is extended in~\cite{m56} to propagate multiple messages about multiple items.
 Some constraints on items are first considered and the problem is modelled using knapsack constraints.
-Then an adaptive threshold method is proposed to identify influential seeds for each item.
-The threshold is determined using an algorithm that quantifies the cost-efficiency of assigning a specific item to each user.
-The problem is first modelled using binary integer programming in \cite{m53}; using network sampling an average approximation approach is proposed to solve the problem.
+Then, based on the cost-efficiency of assigning a specific item to each user, an adaptive method is proposed to identify influential seeds for each item.